 The trail extends past the MSI to 79st Street.Map

 - 63rd Street Beach, 6300 S Lake Shore Dr, Lake Shore Dr and Hayes Dr, (312) 742-5121.
-This beach has a beach house, restrooms, sports equipment for rent and three food concessions The Leaf Bar & Grill, Gussie’s, and Leave with a Smile (no websites).
+This beach has a beach house, restrooms, sports equipment for rent and dining option Reggie’s on the Beach.
 A spray pool area and the play equipment are located at the beach house.

 - South Shore Beach, 7059 S South Shore Drive, 71st Street and South Shore Drive, (773) 256-0149.South Shore Beach is part of the South Shore Cultural Center.
 This facility features a solarium, formal dining hall, Paul Robeson Theater, Washburne Culinary Institute, the Parrot Cage Restaurant, and the Dr. Margaret Burroughs gallery.